How To Increase Blog Traffic – 6 Simple Strategies

-No matter how you’re driving traffic to your blog posts right now it’s important to make sure you’re looking at this from all angles and diversifying your strategies somewhat to ensure you’re not left short when an algorithm change or a search engine update happens.
+No matter how you’re driving traffic to your blog right now it’s important to make sure you’re looking at this from all angles, and diversifying your strategies somewhat to ensure you’re not left short when an algorithm change or a search engine update happens.

-Social networks work great for driving traffic to your blog if you have a great community and a great following.
-However you’re at the mercy of these platforms and how much they want to put your content in front of your followers.
+Social networks work great for driving traffic to your blog IF you have a great community and a great following.
+However, you’re at the mercy of these platforms and how much they want to put your content in front of your followers.
 The algorithm on Facebook for instance is a a bit ruthless and often your content gets missed by 95% or more of your followers.

-I love a strategy that takes into consideration a number of elements and that has longevity.
+I love a strategy that takes into consideration a number of elements and one that has longevity.